laytzehwu/ms-assignment/assignment3/README.md

 ## Prerequisite of mongo

-I tried to use [mongo image](https://hub.docker.com/_/mongo) and found prerequisite of using it.
+I tried to use [mongo](https://hub.docker.com/_/mongo) and found prerequisite of using it.
 It is expecting username and password to be passed in by environment variables:

 - MONGO_INITDB_ROOT_USERNAME - Root user name
 - MONGO_INITDB_ROOT_PASSWORD - Root password